HedvigS/personal-cookbook/R/cldf_for_dummies.md

 TBA

-# CLLD and CLDF
+# CLLD, clld and CLDF

-CLDF is a type of data-format, the set of tables etc. CLLD is a larger project and stands for Cross-Linguistic Linked Data.
-CLDF came out of the CLLD-project but is distinct from it.
-CLLD also does web applications, for example <https://clics.clld.org/>.
-CLDF data interfaces smoothly with CLLD web applications.
+CLDF is a type of data-format, the set of tables etc described here.
+CLLD was a larger project and stands for Cross-Linguistic Linked Data.
+CLLD was a project for publishing databases on the web, it ended in 2016. clld is a web app framework - a piece of software. clld and CLDF came out of the CLLD-project but are distinct from it.
+CLDF data interfaces smoothly with clld web applications.

 ## Advanced